techbender-leslie/i-village/README.md

 * Comments - Created and appended on conversation show page
 * Categories - 6 categories to help organize conversation topics

-#### Inspiration was from a story in the Wall Street Journal 2015, about an Italian street that came together in a sense of community:####
+#### Inspiration was from a story in the Wall Street Journal 2015, about Via Fondazza, a street in Italy, where neighbors came together online and off in a sense of community:####
 ![picture alt](http://i.imgur.com/XdRcKkh.jpg "Via Fondazza")